brillout/wildcard-api/docs/intro.template.md

 ## Example

-Let's consider an API for a simple todo list app.
+Let's consider an API for a simple todo app.

 ~~~js
 !INLINE ../example/api/view-endpoints --hide-source-path
 ~~~

-(You can read and run the entire example's code at [./example](/example/).)
+(This is a snippet of the example at [./example](/example/).)

-The endpoints above are tailored to our frontend:
+Our endpoints are tailored to our frontend:
-The endpoint `getCompletedTodosPageData` returns exactly and only the data needed by `completedTodosPage`, a page that shows all completed todos.
-And the endpoint `getLandingPageData` returns exactly and only the data needed by the landing page, which shows user information and all todos that aren't completed.
+The endpoint `getCompletedTodosPageData` returns exactly and only the data needed by the page `completedTodosPage` that shows all completed todos, and the endpoint `getLandingPageData` returns exactly and only the data needed by the landing page that shows user information and all todos that aren't completed.

 We could have created generic endpoints instead: